Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Sakyo: Although there’s a limited selection here, the proximity to major sites like Nanzen-ji, Ginkaku-ji, and the Philosopher’s Walk make this a great area to stay for temple-hopping and more relaxed sightseeing opportunities.

-- Arashiyama: Located outside of central Kyoto, this ward is the perfect place to stay in Kyoto for nature lovers and anyone seeking out a smaller-town feel while still being a quick commute into the centre.
+- Arashiyama: Located outside of central Kyoto, this ward is the perfect choices for nature lovers and anyone seeking out a smaller-town feel while still being a quick commute into the centre.

-✔ Best area to stay in Kyoto for travellers seeking a central location with plenty to eat, see & do
+✔ Best area for travellers seeking a central location with plenty to eat, see & do

 The centre of Kyoto hinges around Nakagyo, the “central capital” ward.